alberttwong/demo-ansible/README.md

 ```

 ### Add the SSH Key to the SSH Agent
+Create your EC2 Key Pair with name "default" in the AWS Region you picked.
 You will need to add the private key to your SSH agent:
 ```
 ssh-add <path to key file>
 ```